Title: Professor of Music; Director of Choral Studies

 Office: 113 Dieterle Vocal Arts Cntr

-From 1998-2008 Rivers served as music director and conductor of Cincinnati’s Vocal Arts Ensemble, championing new works, hosting visiting composers, and developing lasting artistic partnerships with Cincinnati arts organizations.
-Rivers serves as director of music for Hyde Park’s Knox Presbyterian Church, where his program has been cited by Cincinnati Magazine as "Best Church Music in Cincinnati."
+Rivers served for 20 seasons (1998-2008) as music director and conductor of Cincinnati’s Vocal Arts Ensemble, a professional chamber choir, championing new works, hosting visiting composers, and developing lasting artistic partnerships with multiple Cincinnati arts organizations.
+Since 1974, Rivers has served as director of music for Hyde Park’s Knox Presbyterian Church, where his Knox Choir has commissioned and premiered 12 new works, offered Cincinnati premieres of J.S.
+Bach’s Christmas Oratorio, Berlioz’s L’enfance du Christ, and Vaughan Williams’ Hodie, and has been acclaimed by Cincinnati Magazine as "Best Church Music in Cincinnati."

 Rivers has received Choral America’s Michael Korn Founders Award for Development of the Choral Art, honoring a lifetime of significant contributions to the professional choral art, and Chorus America’s Director Laureate Award, an honorary title recognizing an individual who has demonstrated extraordinary leadership and has had significant impact on the choral field.